This chapter contains overview descriptions of all of the features that are new to Oracle Database 12.2.

 Auto-list partitioning removes the management burden from the DBAs to manually maintain a list of partitioned tables for a large number of distinct key values that require individual partitions.
 It also automatically copes with the unplanned partition key values without the need of a DEFAULT partition.

-Use multiple columns to define the partitioning criteria for list partitioned tables enables new classes of applications to benefit from partitioning.
+Using multiple columns to define the partitioning criteria for list partitioned tables enables new classes of applications to benefit from partitioning.

 A new DDL command allows the creation of a table that exactly matches the shape of a partitioned table and is therefore eligible for a partition or subpartition exchange of a partitioned table.
 Note that indexes are not created as part of this command.